egel-lang/egel-lang.github.io/SEMANTICS.md

 Note that since we're rewriting eagerly we're rewriting the outermost expression first.

-The evaluation strategy Egel uses shown below is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary -the dotted line-, and *continue* with the next node to rewrite -the straight line-.
+The evaluation strategy Egel uses shown below is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary -the dotted lines-, and *continue* with the next node to rewrite -the straight lines-.

 ![Term traversal](tree2.png)

 In this example, the node "H 2 7" is reduced first.
-Two things can happen: That node may reduce to a constant in which case the result is stored into the node of "F" and evaluation progresses with "G 3".
+Two things can happen: That node may reduce to a constant in which case the result is stored in the node of "F" and evaluation progresses with "G 3".
 Or "H 2 7" requires more calculation, in which case the graph is expanded with the result of applying "H" to "2" and "7".

 That's it.
 Note that the result is still a directed acyclic graph.
 That's what enables me to implement Egel's interpreter with native C++ reference counted pointers.